Backup Overview (SQL Server)

 SQL Server 2008 Enterprise and later versions support compressing backups, and SQL Server 2008 and later versions can restore a compressed backup.
 For more information, see Backup Compression (SQL Server).

 Restrictions on Backup Operations in SQL Server

-In SQL Server 2005, backup can occur while the database is online and being used.
+Backup can occur while the database is online and being used.
 However, the following restrictions exist.

 Offline Data Cannot Be Backed Up

 Any backup operation that implicitly or explicitly references data that is offline fails.
 Some typical examples include the following:

 You request a full database backup, but one filegroup of the database is offline.
 Because all filegroups are implicitly included in a full database backup, this operation fails.

 To back up this database, you can use a file backup and specify only the filegroups that are online.